rome/tools/npm/rome/README.md

 > [!IMPORTANT]
-> Welcome to [Biome](https://github.com/biomejs/biome](https://biomejs.dev/blog/annoucing-biome), the community successor of Rome Tools!
+> # Welcome to [Biome](https://biomejs.dev/blog/annoucing-biome), the community successor of Rome!

 > [!WARNING]
-> As such, Rome Tools is no longer maintained.
+> # Rome won't be maintained anymore by the same people that maintained it so far.
+Biome will provide new features and fixes.

 <p align="center">
 	<picture>